middlebury/college-handbook/content/ii-ug-college-policies/faculty/misconduct.md

 (a)    If the Hearing Panel finds no grounds for misconduct, the faculty member will incur no penalty.

-(b)   If the Hearing Panel finds only grounds for lesser misconduct, it will impose a penalty less than termination.<span style="text-decoration:line-through"></span><span style="text-decoration:line-through"></span>
+(b)   If the Hearing Panel finds only grounds for lesser misconduct, it will impose a penalty less than termination.

 (c)    If the Hearing Panel finds grounds for termination, then the faculty member’s employment will be terminated with cause, and the faculty member will not be offered any subsequent employment at the College.